mayusuf/backpocket/README.md

-Back Pocket is very lightweight, esay to develop, implement, understandable and customizable PHP framework for REST API.
-Wanna learn
-Raw PHP and REST API then it gives you good opperntunity to begin.
+Back Pocket is a very lightweight, easy way to develop, implement, understand, and customizable the PHP framework for REST API.
+Wanna learn Raw PHP and REST API then it gives you a good opportunity to begin.

 # Technologies